AshLaw96/weather-wise/README.md

   - Sets up Google Sheets API and returns the correct worksheet based on difficulty.
 - `update_leaderboard()`
   - Updates the Google Sheets leaderboard with the user's name, score, amount of questions answered and the time/date.
+- `loading_message()`
+  - Used to create a message that makes the dots after it appear one by one after so many seconds.
 - `main()`
     - Run all program functions.